 - What is Social Proof?
-Interview with a Consumer Behaviour Specialist

-- Social Proof Statistics
+- Social Proof Explained by an Expert

-- Examples of Social Proof in Everyday Life
+- Examples of Social Proof

-- The Problem of Fake Social Proof
+- The Importance of Real Social Proof

 Not every time, but the crowd is usually correct about the wisdom of actions, making the popularity of an activity a stand-in for its soundness.